netmex/sqrip-woocommerce/README.txt

 == Changelog ==

-= 1.4.2 =
+= 1.5 =
-* Add company field to QRCode
+* Added company field to QRCode;
-* Remove Duplicate due date field

-= 1.4.1 =
-* more flexibility with additional information on the QR invoice;
+* More flexibility with additional information on the QR invoice;
+* Remove Duplicate due date field;
 * Text adjustments;
 * Minor bug fixes.